ChannceD/ChannceD/README.md

 ### About Me

-I'm Channce, an aspiring IT professional with adaptability and a strong passion for technology and hands-on problem-solving.
+I’m Channce, an early-career IT professional with hands-on experience in systems administration, networking fundamentals, and cloud-based environments.
+I build real-world skills through practical labs, automation, and infrastructure-focused projects.
-Currently studying Information Technology and building real-world skills through self-paced labs and certification prep.

 💼 I’m actively seeking opportunities in Information Technology